mdn/content/files/en-us/web/api/popover_api/using/index.md

 - Added `overlay` to the list of transitioned elements to make sure that the removal of the element from the top layer is deferred until the animation has been completed.
 This doesn't make a huge difference for simple animations such as this one, but in more complex cases not doing this can result in the element being removed from the overlay too quickly, meaning the animation is not smooth or effective.
 - Set `allow-discrete` on both the above transitions to enable discrete transitions.

-You'll note that we have also done something similar for the [`::backdrop`](/en-US/docs/Web/CSS/::backdrop) that appears behind the popover when it opens, to provide a nice darkening animation.
+You'll note that we've also included a transition on the [`::backdrop`](/en-US/docs/Web/CSS/::backdrop) that appears behind the popover when it opens, to provide a nice darkening animation. `[popover]:popover-open::backdrop` is needed to select the backdrop when the popover is open.

 The code renders as follows: